renatalantos/Embrace-support-group/README.md

 * Footer link Follow us on social media displayed as with h3 letter type without being surrounded by a tags on the Sessions page.
 I needed to insert extra <a></a> tags into the <h3></h3> tags here so that they are displayed consistently.

-* Extra space between elements Contact child psychologist link and copyright statement on About and Sessions pages due to extra padding on Follow us on social media link.
+* Extra space between elements Contact child psychologist link and copyright statement on About and Sessions pages due to probably extra padding on Follow us on social media link.
+Even if this link was surrounded by <a> tags, the problem persisted.
+Adding classes to this element didn't resolve the issue.

+* Radio buttons allow to use two options at the same time.